Troubleshooting

 A few things to check on your end first:

-curl ifconfig.meand compare with what you gave us. - Firewall / VPN — make sure outbound traffic to ports 8899, 8900, 10000 isn't blocked.
+curl ifconfig.meand compare it with the IP you gave us. - Firewall / VPN - Make sure outbound traffic to ports 8899, 8900, and 10000 is not blocked.

-- Client config — double-check the endpoint URL and port.
+- Client config - Double-check the endpoint URL and port.
 A common mistake is pointing to port 443 instead of 8899.

 Escalation

-If the issue isn't on your side:
+If the issue is not on your side: